cncf/glossary/content/en/ebpf.md

 access, the kernel can be extended via what is known as the "Linux kernel modules" approach.
 This approach extends the kernel's default functionality allowing applications deeper access to the underlying components.
- Unfortunately, this could introduce security risks as well.
+ However, this approach also introduces security risks.

 ## Problem it addresses
 Typically, applications run in the user space, and if the application requires some privileges from the kernel (e.g., to access some hardware),